wdporter/i-am-that-vuepress/29-living-is-lifes-only-purpose/readme.md

 **Q:**&ensp;Will this stupidity ever come to an end?

 **M:**&ensp;In man — of course.
 Any moment.
 In humanity (as we know it) — after very many years.
-In creätion — never, for creätion itself is rooted in ignorance; matter itself is ignorance.
+In creätion — never, for creätion itself is rooted in ignoreänce; matter itself is ignoreänce.
 Not to know, and not to know that one does not know, is the cause of endless suffering.

 **Q:**&ensp;We are told of the great <span data-tippy-content="Incarnation.">avatar</span>s, the saviours of the world.